sofacles/glens-new-litterbox/src/bank/README.md

 I added a "test:debug": "react-scripts --inspect-brk test --runInBand --no-cache" which lets you debug unit tests in chrome.
 Just open: chrome://inspect/#devices

+Mocking dependent classes.

+See the MockingDataService folder.
+I show how to mock a dependent class the way the (jest docs show)[https://jestjs.io/docs/es6-class-mocks#calling-jestmock-with-the-module-factory-parameter], with the module factory parameter in MockingClassMethod.jsx.

+You can also do it with jest.spyOn, but you can't just: jest.spyOn(MyDependencyClass, "utilityFxn1")

+You have to go:
+jest.spyOn(MyDependencyClass.prototype, "utilityFxn1")